iradche/SPb-University-training/lesson2.md

 # Bibliography

 1. The Data Journalism Handbook: http://datajournalismhandbook.org/1.0/en/
+2. A collection of links in Data Journalism: https://data-journalism.zeef.com/irina.radchenko#_=_
-2. A bibliography of DDJ and CAR by Julian Ausserhofer (22 items): http://ausserhofer.net/ddjbib/
+3. A bibliography of DDJ and CAR by Julian Ausserhofer (22 items): http://ausserhofer.net/ddjbib/